The following winter driving tips will help you prepare for and drive to the conditions when driving on icy, wet or snowbound roads.

 - Be prepared for safe winter driving by planning your journey.

-- Check traffic and travel updates on our journey planner(external link) before you leave, or phone 0800 44 44 49.
+- Check traffic and travel updates on our Journey Planner website before you leave, or phone 0800 44 44 49.

 - Think about where you’re going and what route you should take – choose safety over convenience.